anyaschenikova/image2music/README.md

 ## Music Generation Model

-Our music generation model has been developed by fine-tuning the concatenation of two pre-trained models: ViT and Bart.
+Music generation model has been developed by fine-tuning the concatenation of two pre-trained models: ViT and Bart.
 Bart has been specifically fine-tuned for generating music from text.

 The model can be accessed through the following link:
 - [AnyaSchen/image2music](https://huggingface.co/AnyaSchen/image2music)